2001 Camaro Battery

 The 2001 Camaro battery is a Group 75/25, which comes in either a REDTOP or YELLOWTOP.
 The YELLOWTOP 75/25 weighs in at just under 38 pounds, while the REDTOP 75/25 weighs just over 33 pounds.
 So why are new Camaro batteries so much heavier?
 It's not really because of the bigger engines needing more cranking power, but because of the reserve capacity.
 Fourth gen Camaros as the 1993-2002 models are known, were the last Camaros built without OnStar, a system that stays active even when the vehicle is parked.
 Newer Camaros are a lot more sophisticated in many other ways, but the bottom line is that newer Camaros have higher electrical demands than older Camaros.

 So which 75/25 OPTIMA battery is the correct choice for your 2001 Camaro?
 That depends on the car.
 If your Camaro is bone-stock, a REDTOP will work just fine.
 If you've modified it from an electrical standpoint, which could include an aftermarket stereo system or car alarm, then a YELLOWTOP would be a better option.
 The YELLOWTOP would also be the better option if your Camaro has an underdrive pulley, which doesn't allow the alternator to keep the battery properly-maintained.
 The same would also be true if your Camaro was a dedicated drag-racing car with no alternator.

 In any case, it would be wise to keep your battery properly-charged whenever possible with a quality battery charger or maintainer.
-The OPTIMA Digital 1200 Charger & Maintainer was designed to do exactly that and best of all, if you buy the Digital 1200 from us at the same time you buy a battery, we'll add a year of warranty coverage to your battery!
+The OPTIMA Digital 1200 Charger & Maintainer was designed to do exactly that and best of all, if you buy the Digital 1200 from us at the same time you buy your OPTIMA battery from us, we'll add an additional year of free-replacement warranty coverage to your battery!